acwooding/conda-ops/README.md

 Always run black for auto-formatting.
 * `black . -l 200`: specify a larger max line length with black

-Take a look at flake8 or pylint reports for linting. flake8 is a more lightweight.
+Take a look at flake8 or pylint reports for linting. flake8 is more lightweight.
 * `flake8 --max-line-length=200 --exclude conda_ops_later.py`
 * `pylint src --max-line-length=200 --ignore=conda_ops_later.py`